himanshunaidu/data512_project/README.md

 # WildLand Fire Analysis for Indianapolis, IN

-The purpose of this project is to examine the impact of wildfires on Indianapolis, IN.
-Specifically, we will analyze wildfire prevalence and air quality to assess smoke impacts over the past 60 years.
+The purpose of this project is to examine the health impact of wildfires on Indianapolis, IN.
+More specically, we will be assessing the impact of wildre smoke on asthma.
+Smoke exposure from wildfires can have significant repercussions on public health, especially concerning respiratory conditions, making it a critical issue for the community.
+The primary aim is to assess the impact of smoke on respiratory health within the healthcare system, including potential changes in morbidity and mortality related to respiratory diseases.

+This project begins by extracting relevant information on wildfires in proximity of Indianapolis, IN, in the past 60 years.
+Then, using the fire data, we create annual estimates for wildfire smoke impact, that are also compared with corresponding AQI data.

 ## How to Run